ProNevros/ready-for-regex/README.md

 "lern-antino@bing.com"

 What about the string "Lernantino@totally=madeup.com"?
-This would not match our pattern because it includes an uppercase character, L, and a character that isn't included '='.
+This wouldn't match our pattern because it includes an uppercase character, L, and a character that isn't included '='.

 It's important to note that a bracket expression can be turned into a negative character group by adding the ^ symbol to the beginning of the expression inside the brackets.
 A common example is matching a string that doesn't include any vowels.
 The pattern [^aeiouAEIOU] would find any strings that don't include lowercase or uppercase vowels.